 Sometimes, what seemed like a bugle-fest that was sure to end in a shot opportunity suddenly goes cold.
 Bow hunting has no shortage of challenges.
 So being one step ahead of the bull you are pursuing is crucial.

-Here are 3 signs a bull is going to hang up and how you can alter your plan of attack:
+In an elk calling situation, here are 3 signs a bull is going to hang up and how you can alter your plan of attack:

 1. The Silent Treatment